 By combining electrophysiological analysis of mutant channels and molecular dynamics simulations, this important study identifies a common binding site for two structurally distinct activators of KCNQ1-KCNE1 channels.
-The findings represent an important advance for the field, with convincing functional data to support it.
-The simulations are still partially incomplete and would benefit from additional data and discussion.
+The findings represent an important advance for the field, with convincing functional and computational data to support the claims.
 The work will be of interest to those studying the binding of small molecule drugs to membrane protein complexes.

 The mefenamic acid binding site on the KCNQ1/KCNE1 complex